NolieRavioli/AWS-RESTful-backend/README.md

   - [Challenges & Solutions](https://github.com/NolieRavioli/AWS-RESTful-backend/tree/main/gfd.sh#challenges--solutions)
     - [My Journey From DynamoDB to RDS to Timestream and Self-hosting with a backup.](https://github.com/NolieRavioli/AWS-RESTful-backend/tree/main/gfd.sh#my-journey-from-dynamodb-to-rds-to-timestream-and-self-hosting-with-a-backup)
   - [Conclusion](https://github.com/NolieRavioli/AWS-RESTful-backend/tree/main/gfd.sh#my-journey-from-dynamodb-to-rds-to-timestream-and-self-hosting-with-a-backup)

+## Intro

+This project was built using AWS Free Tier Lambda and API Gateway to create a interface that aggregates content from internal Lambda functions and external sources.
+The goal was to create a no-cost data hosting solution starting with gfd.sh as a cloud-based endpoint for tempurature data. nolanpeet.us is a portfolio website framework that attempts to create a serverless portfolio without external references.
+I did a lot of html by hand for the finished product, but Amazon Q is so exciting.
+I like to use ChatGPT to code but this was my first experience having an integrated assistant inside the coding environment (I use IDLE mostly).

 ---
 ## Architecture Overview